The American and French Revolutions: Comparison and Contrast

 In terms of violent behavior, the American Revolution can’t hold a candle to the French Revolution.
 Compared to the antics of the French Revolution, the infamous Tea Party in Boston was like the sisters at the convent sneaking into the dorm of the rival convent and shorting their sheets.
 The French Revolution was one of the most senseless bloodlettings ever to occur in the name of freedom.
 From the time the revolutionaries stormed the Bastille until the rise of Napoleon, thousands in France were senselessly murdered, including France’s hapless king, Louis XVI and his consort, Marie Antoinette.

 The fact is that there are many contrasts that can be made between these two revolutions.
-The Americans were trying to preserve their traditions of representative government and self-imposed taxation; for the French, everything that had to do with the ancien regime was repugnant and had to be uprooted, even its religion.
-The French Revolution was a conflict rooted in envy with the desperate whipped into a frenzy.
+The Americans were trying to preserve their traditions of representative government and self-imposed taxation; for the French, everything that had to do with the ancien régime was repugnant and had to be uprooted, even its religion.
+The French Revolution was a conflict rooted in envy with desperate peasants whipped into a frenzy.
 The Americans, in contrast, did not envy the British; they wanted to be left alone, to chart their own political destiny.
 In contrast to the American symbol of liberty, the Liberty Bell, we have the French symbol of liberty, the guillotine.

 As for the literary contribution, France gave the world a Declaration of Rights, a claim to entitlements, grounded in human reason; the American founding fathers gave their people a Declaration of Independence, a declaration of responsibility, grounded in self-evident truths.
 With the Declaration of Independence, America’s founding fathers were saying,“We have outgrown the role of a child in a paternalistic government.
-We are responsible and ready to stand on our own two feet and take our place among the nations.”
+We are responsible and ready to stand on our own and take our place among the nations.”
 Previously, the colonies had existed in a state of "salutary neglect" for over a century.
 They were getting along fairly well without British meddling.
 They were making their own laws and living by their own wits.
 As Jefferson put it, it was time “to dissolve the political bands which had connected them with another.”